• Hearts and Ashes

 ✟ Devotion

-Saint Valentine’s was in Christ.
-He is reported to have said that Jesus Christ brought the only true and of a better world.
+Saint Valentine’s was in Jesus Christ.
+He is reported to have said that Jesus Christ brought the only true hope and promise of a better world.
 That didn’t earn him any friends with the Roman rulers.
-It seems that converting others to Christianity led to his death.
+It seems that converting to Christianity led to his death.
 Saint Valentine was martyred on 14 February.

 In many respects, it seems that we are more inclined to anger and defensiveness, rather than resting in the fact that our transgressions are forgiven, our sins covered; as a result of such, we ought to be happy.
 Can you imagine how we could change the world not just with love, but with the happiness of that love.